 The most commonly seen BPIs are Erb’s palsy and Klumpke’s palsy, both of which can affect the arms and hands in myriad ways.
 It depends which of the injuries to the nerve has actually occurred in each case.
 For example, a baby who has suffered a praxis may recover the use of the arm muscles within days, weeks or months, while avulsion may render the arm largely unusable, simply because no sensation will reach affected areas.

-Has Your Child Been Injured?
+Has Your Child Been Injured by Vacuum Extractor or Forceps?

 Even a temporary injury can have an effect on a child’s quality of life, and it is important to know your rights in order to be compensated fairly if the injury is worse.
-The birth injury attorneys at Meinhart, Smith & Manning, PLLC know the ins and outs of these cases, and we will put our extensive experience to work for you.
+The Louisville personal injury attorneys at Meinhart, Smith & Manning, PLLC know the ins and outs of these cases, and we will put our extensive experience to work for you.
 Contact our Louisville office today for a free consultation.